 Vat House Bar

-Alright, final option on the list is for when you’re already hammered and in the Temple Bar area.
+Alright, the final option on the list is for when you’re already hammered and in the Temple Bar area.
 The Vat House has live music, so you’ll definitely get some traditional Irish step here.